pnagoorkar/Baubit.Mediation.DI/README.md

 ## Overview

-Baubit.Mediation.DI provides Microsoft.Extensions.DependencyInjection integration for Baubit.Mediation.
+DI extension for Baubit.Mediation.
 Enables registration of IMediator instances with configurable service lifetimes and keyed services support.

 ## Installation